cbooth-neo4j/AI_WEST_WORKSHOP/workshop_challenges.md

 **Difficulty: Beginner**
 Write a Cypher query to find the "skill influencers" - people who know the most rare skills (skills known by fewer than 5 people).

-**Bonus**: Create a visualisation showing the relationship between rare skills and the people who know them.
+**Bonus**: Visualise showing the relationship between rare skills and the people who know them in Bloom.

 ### Challenge 1.2: Community Detective 🕵️
 **Difficulty: Intermediate**